uncertainty-reading-group/uncertainty-reading-group.github.io/index.md

 The UAI reading group is a great opportunity for researchers and students who are eager to learn and present your recent works about uncertainty estimation in AI.
 Concepts related to uncertainty estimation in AI are:

-- Bayesian Neural Networks,
+- Bayesian Neural Networks
 - Ensembles
 - Deterministic uncertainty quantification
 - Conformal predictions
 - Out-Of-Distribution detection
-- Out-Of-Distribution generalization,
+- Out-Of-Distribution generalization
 - Calibration
 - Correct/wrong prediction detections
 - Benchmarks
 - Continual learning
 - Active learning
 - Reinforcment learning
-- Epistemic & aleatoric uncertainty.
+- Epistemic & aleatoric uncertainty

 **How to attend the UAI reading group?**
 - Time: every on XXX at XXX.